 How to Grow Asian Greens Seeds

 Grow your favorite Asian greens right in your home garden with this step-by-step guide.
-From the milder taste of pak choi to the peppery mustard greens, Asian vegetables are ready to be picked again and again within a month of sowing.

 Grow Asian greens in full sun or part shade with an even amount of light.
 Use rich compost and keep the soil moist.
 Spring is the best time to grow these plants before the weather gets hot.
 The seeds germinate in 1-2 weeks and the leaves are ready to pick within 30 days.
 This project takes four weeks to complete.